-Hops may be where our legacy started, but sustainability is what drives it.
-For over 100 years, Roy Farms has embraced diversification, innovation, and conservation.
-With programs like Global G.A.P., USDA Organic, Salmon-Safe, and Safe Quality Food (SQF), our standards are always rising.
-We strive to be pioneers.
-We became the first hop farm to be Global G.A.P. certified in the United States in 2013.
+Hops may be where our legacy started, but sustainability is what drives us.
+For over 114 years, Roy Farms has embraced diversification, innovation, technology and conservation.
+We became the first hop farm to be GlobalG.A.P. certified in the United States in 2013, and over the years we’ve added other important certifications such as USDA Organic, Salmon-Safe and Safe Quality Food (SQF).
+In 2015, we had the first SQF certified hop pellet facility.

 In 1907, Joseph Roy saw the potential of the Yakima Valley and planted his first hop plant—beginning a legacy that would span generations.
 Five generations later, Roy Farms still grows premium quality hops in the Yakima Valley.
 What was once 10 acres now spans more than 8,000 acres to include a variety of hops, apples, cherries and blueberries.
 This involves multiple hop processing and storage facilities.

 Being a mindful grower is important to us.
 Softer farming practices, rigorous safety programs, advanced technology and renewable energy help us ensure a bright future for our environment, employees and customers.
 As we push farming forward we see more potential for Roy Farms to stand out and make a bigger impact in the world.